syhiii/S2CMamba/README.md

 # DCFN
 DCFN: A Pan-sharpening Network Incorporating Spatial and Spectral Constraints via Mamba Module
+# Dataset
+You can download GF2 WV3 QB dataset at [THIS](https://github.com/liangjiandeng/PanCollection)
 # dcfn block
 ✨You can call our proposed modules: CIM, SCM, CMIM directly in **/dcfn_block/block/**.
 # sota